Alliance for Democracy (UK): 2010 general election

-Steve Uncles and Elaine Cheeseman from the English Democrats, George Hargreaves from the Christian Party, Paul Judge from the Jury Team, Robin Page from the United Kingdom First Party, Therese Muchewicz from Veritas and Brian Buxton from the Popular Alliance discussed their plans for the 2010 general election, meeting five times in Euston and Vauxhall and agreed common principles and to not to stand against each other.
+Steve Uncles and Elaine Cheeseman from the English Democrats, George Hargreaves from the Christian Party, Paul Judge from the Jury Team, Robin Page from the United Kingdom First Party, Therese Muchewicz from Veritas and Brian Buxton from the Popular Alliance discussed their plans for the 2010 general election, meeting five times in Euston and Vauxhall and agreed common principles and not to stand against each other.

 The Alliance was led by the English Democrats and Jury Team.
 The Christian Party and Veritas had associate status, while United Kingdom First and the Popular Alliance withdrew as they were unlikely to field candidates.
 Following the launch of the Alliance on 15 February 2010, other parties were invited to join the Alliance, aiming to field 350 candidates.
 In the event about half this many stood.

 Opponents have pointed to the diversity of viewpoints as a potential pitfall for the Alliance, noting in particular that while the Christian Party promises to "uphold marriage between one man and one woman for life", leader Sir Paul was married to his third wife after two divorces.

 English Democrats fielded 106 candidates in the General Election.
 These averaged 1.3% of the vote and one candidate saved his deposit.
 Jury Team and Veritas failed to field any candidates at all.
 The Christian Party stood against the English Democrats in 13 seats.
 Their candidates achieved less than 1% of the vote on average.

 It was confirmed that the Alliance for Democracy has now been abandoned.
 All queries about the Alliance have now been requested to be sent to the English Democrats alone.